Association rule learning: Support

 If we set the support threshold to ≥0.4 in Table 3, then the $\{\mathrm{milk}\} \Rightarrow \{\mathrm{eggs}\}$ would be removed since it did not meet the minimum threshold of 0.4.
 Minimum threshold is used to remove samples where there is not a strong enough support or confidence to deem the sample as important or interesting in the dataset.

-Another way of finding interesting samples is to find the value of (support)X(confidence); this allows a data miner to see the samples where support and confidence are high enough to be highlighted in the dataset and prompt a closer look at the sample to find more information on the connection between the items.
+Another way of finding interesting samples is to find the value of (support)×(confidence); this allows a data miner to see the samples where support and confidence are high enough to be highlighted in the dataset and prompt a closer look at the sample to find more information on the connection between the items.

 Support can be beneficial for finding the connection between products in comparison to the whole dataset, whereas confidence looks at the connection between one or more items and another item.
-Below is a table that shows the comparison and contrast between support and support x confidence, using the information from Table 4 to derive the confidence values.
+Below is a table that shows the comparison and contrast between support and support × confidence, using the information from Table 4 to derive the confidence values.

 The support of X with respect to T is defined as the proportion of transactions in the dataset which contains the itemset X. Denoting a transaction by $(i,t)$ where i is the unique identifier of the transaction and t is its itemset, the support may be written as:

 This notation can be used when defining more complicated datasets where the items and itemsets may not be as easy as our supermarket example above.
 Other examples of where support can be used is in finding groups of genetic mutations that work collectively to cause a disease, investigating the number of subscribers that respond to upgrade offers, and discovering which products in a drug store are never bought together.